tonyho/app-framework-binder/doc/afb-plugin-writing.md

 	 */
 	struct json_object *afb_req_json(struct afb_req req);

 It returns a json object.
-This object depends on how the request was
+This object depends on how the request was built:

-made:
+- For HTTP requests, this json object uses key names mapped on argument name.

-- For HTTP requests, this is an object whose keys are the names of the arguments and whose values are either a string for common arguments or an object like { "file": "...", "path": "..." }
+Values are either string for common arguments or object ie: { "file": "...", "path": "..." }

-- For WebSockets requests, the returned object is the object given by the client transparently transported.
+- For WebSockets requests, returned directly the object as provided by the client.

 > In fact, for Websockets requests, the function **afb_req_value**
 > can be seen as a shortcut to
 > ***json_object_get_string(json_object_object_get(afb_req_json(req), name))***

-Initialisation of the plugin and declaration of verbs
+Initialisation of the plugin and declaration of methods
 -----------------------------------------------------

-To be active, the verbs of the plugin should be declared to afb-daemon.
-And even more, the plugin itself must be recorded.
+To be active, plugin's methods should be declared to afb-daemon.
+Furthermore, the plugin itself must be recorded.

-The mechanism for doing this is very simple: when afb-need starts, it loads the plugins that are listed in its argument or configuration.
+The registration mechanism is very basic: when afb-need starts, it loads all plugins listed in: command line or configuration file.

 Loading a plugin follows the following steps:

-1. It loads the plugin using *dlopen*.
+1. Afb-daemon loads the plugin with *dlopen*.

-2. It searchs for the symbol named **pluginAfbV1Register** using *dlsym*.
+2. Afb-daemon searches for a symbol named **pluginAfbV1Register** using *dlsym*.
 This symbol is assumed to be the exported initialisation function of the plugin.

-3. It build an interface object for the plugin.
+3. Afb-daemon builds an interface object for the plugin.

-4. It calls the found function **pluginAfbV1Register** and pass it the pointer to its interface.
+4. Afb-daemon calls the found function **pluginAfbV1Register** with interface pointer as parameter.

-5. The function **pluginAfbV1Register** setup the plugin, initialize it.
+5. Function **pluginAfbV1Register** setups the plugin and initialises it.

-6. The function **pluginAfbV1Register** returns the pointer to a structure that describes the plugin: its version, its name (prefix or API name), and the list of its verbs.
+6. Function **pluginAfbV1Register** returns the pointer to a structure describing the plugin: version, name (prefix or API name), and list of methods.

 7. Afb-daemon checks that the returned version and name can be managed.
-If it can manage it, the plugin and its verbs are recorded and can be used when afb-daemon finishes it initialisation.
+If so, plugin and its methods are register to become usable as soon as afb-daemon initialisation is finished.

-Here is the listing of the function **pluginAfbV1Register** of the plugin *tic-tac-toe*:
+Here after the code used for **pluginAfbV1Register** from plugin *tic-tac-toe*:

 	/*
 	 * activation function for registering the plugin called by afb-daemon